Lani Akita

 • Aloha, I'm Lani

-Aloha!
-My name is Lani Akita.
-I'm a Full Stack Developer, writer and ex-Biologist from Kailua, Hawaii.
+My name is Lani Akita, and I'm a Full Stack Developer, writer and ex-Biologist from Hawai'i.
 My specialty is in overcoming challenges, setbacks, and unsupported use cases.
 I'm also pretty passionate about modern web development.

 Naturally, I'm obsessed with the never ending cascade of new shiny tools and technologies that enables us to redefine what a website can be.
 Technologies that push beyond the limits of what ought to be possible to run from a web browser, like WebGPU (a huge leap forward from WebGL), or WebAssembly (a technology that brings high-performance, low-level languages to the browser).